 The Business Services Committee is responsible for approving a treasury management policy statement (based on CIPFA's Treasury Management in the Public Services: Code of Practice together with cross-sectoral guidance and sector-specific guidance) setting out a strategy and policies for cash management, long-term investments and borrowings.
-This will require compliance with Funding body rules regarding approval for any secured or unsecured loans that go beyond the general consent levels set out in the financial memorandum.
-The Committee has a responsibility to ensure the implementation, monitoring and review of such policies.
+This will require compliance with Funding body rules regarding approval for any secured or unsecured loans that go beyond the general consent levels set out in the Funding Agreement.
+Since reclassification, colleges and their subsidiaries MUST obtain prior approval from the ESFA for any new private sector borrowing or amendments to existing private sector borrowing.
+The college financial handbook clarifies that any such requests are unlikely to be approved as private sector lenders face higher financing costs than government.

-All executive decisions concerning borrowing, investment or financing (within policy parameters) shall be delegated to the Chief Financial Officer and an appropriate reporting system set up.
+All executive decisions concerning borrowing, investment or financing (within policy parameters) shall be delegated to the Director of Finance and an appropriate reporting system set up.
 All borrowing shall be undertaken in the name of the College and shall conform to any relevant Funding body requirements.
-The Chief Financial Officer and his or her staff are required to act in accordance with CIPFA's Code of Practice.
+The Director of Finance and their staff are required to act in accordance with CIPFA's Code of Practice and the colleges financial handbook.